nitishp/ml_notes/deep_learning/convolutional_neural_networks/Week1.md

   $$
   * Keep the same number of layers in the third dimension
   * There is still backpropogation in pooling!
 But there's no parameters here so there's nothing to update
+    * During back-prop: The values are only passed back for things that affect the Loss function.
+So in max pooling, weights would passed back for one element of the set used to find the max
   * Why pooling
     * It helps reduce computation in the input since we shrink the input

 * Fully Connected Layers
   * This is what we've seen before.
 Every neuron is connected to every other neuron
 * Why Convolutions